mithi/beginning-japanese/README.md

 - Consume content made by Native Japanese Speakers for Native Japanese Speakers
 - The best way to learn japanese is to consume content you are actually interested in.
 It's going to be very difficult in the beginning but start from Day 1.
 - I love songs and analysing their lyrics.
 Study japanese lyrics of songs that I like.
 Try to translate japanese songs to my native language.
 - More Examples: Use Netflix to rewatch shows that you love with Japanese Subtitles on or Japanese Dub turned on.
 Watch anime, japanese movies like those from Hayao Miyazaki.
-Watch japanese Youtubers.
-Also, make friends and conversate with native japanese people with the same interests as you, there are many communities online to help you with this.
+Watch japanese Youtubers
 - Also, make friends and conversate with native japanese people with the same interests as you, there are many communities online (Discord) to help you with this.
 - [Some recommendations by Donkuri](https://donkuri.github.io/learn-japanese/recs/).